Liu Sifeng: Education and career

 Liu is the editor-in-chief of Grey Systems: Theory and Application, and of the Journal of Grey System.

+In 2013, he became the Fellow of Marie Skłodowska-Curie Actions.

 Awards and honors

 Liu is an honorary fellow of the World Organisation of Systems and Cybernetics, and an honorary editor of "International Journal of Grey Systems" (USA).
 German Chancellor Angela Merkel mentioned Liu's contributions to grey system theory in a 2019 speech at Huazhong University of Science and Technology.
+In 2023, he received the Global Excellence Award from the Grey Systems Society of Pakistan.